April 13, 2007

 They say we don’t stop to smell the roses.
 I think everyone pretty much knows that.
 The roses, the tulips, the other flowers — they do just fine without us.
 We’re the ones missing out on them, when we walk right by without notice.

-Ah, but I’ve been remembering a conversation I had once with a guy who’s child was about to start school.
+Ah, but I’ve been remembering a conversation I had once with a guy whose child was about to start school.
 We talked about how teachers spend all of their time on certain kids and how managers do too.
 What we realized was that everyone notices the really smart kids, the funny ones, the helpful ones, and the ones who cause problems.
 Everyone remembers them.

 But it’s hard to remember the quiet ones.